BigDataIA-Spring2025-Team7/Assignment3_Big_data_Labs_Part1/README.md

 Conclusion
 This project provides a comprehensive toolkit for building and managing data pipelines within Snowflake using Snowpark and Python.
 By leveraging features such as external data ingestion, automated task management, and CI/CD pipelines, users can streamline their data engineering workflows and enhance their Snowflake experience.
 Whether you are working on small-scale analysis or large-scale production deployments, this repository provides the resources to optimize and automate key data processes.
 ---

-This format provides a structured and concise README to quickly inform users about the project, its capabilities, and how to get started.
-Let me know if you need further modifications!
 ![Lab2_1](https://github.com/user-attachments/assets/1602e60d-f05c-4b50-83f5-1e28731e7619)
 ![Lab2_2](https://github.com/user-attachments/assets/294cb8e3-78c7-4be1-8707-fcb81c8967c6)
 ![Lab2_3](https://github.com/user-attachments/assets/c5df890b-4259-4abb-8ddf-884126191293)